 Flustrellidra corniculata

-If you judged from the images below, you might say it looks like Flustrellidra tends to affiliate with Laminaria sinclairii.
-I don’t know if there’s much of an association, but they do co-occur fairly commonly on surf-swept shores.
+Based on the images below, you might sayĀ FlustrellidraĀ tends to affiliate withĀ Laminaria sinclairii.
+I don’t know if there’s much association, but they commonly co-occur on surf-swept shores.

 References